Even though I love to cook and typically never buy frozen meals, I’m hooked on Daily Harvest’s smoothies and harvest bowls. Here’s why.

 Daily Harvest Smoothies

 I first tried the Daily Harvest smoothies a few years ago when I was living in Charlotte.
 And I remember then being completely shocked by just how good they are.
-I had the same reaction this go around.
+I had the same reaction this go around which was such a pleasant surprise!
 They are SO FREAKING GOOD.
 And I consider myself pretty adept at making a good smoothie!

 I usually just make up my smoothies as I go, but there must really be something to measuring some ingredients or have a specific combo.
 Shocking. 😉

 With Daily Harvest, you just take the cup of fruits and veggies, fill it to the top with the recommended liquid noted on the container (water, coconut water, almond milk, etc.) and dump it into the blender.
 Blend, pour it back into the cup, and you’re done.
 We’re talking like 60 seconds.

 (Similar blender here.
 Mine is SO old…this is making me want to upgrade!!!
 But these things never die.)